Howard-Tilton-Library/Introduction_to_R/R_intro_part1.md

 ![](Data_In/Figures/TUL_Logos_narrow.png){fig-align="center"}

 Greetings!

-This tutorial was commissioned by Tulane University's Howard-Tilton Memorial Library.
-It is targeted towards faculty, post-docs, graduate students, and undergraduates new to R. Its goal is to provide the necessary foundation for processing and analyzing your own data, from beginning to end.
-Please see the Table of Contents on the left side of this window for an overview.
-Additional information on project management, packages, "tidy" data, more complex iterative and conditional functions, summary statistics, and data visualizations will be provided in Part II.
+This tutorial from Tulane University's Howard-Tilton Memorial Library is Part I of a two-part series.
+It is targeted towards faculty, post-docs, graduate students, and undergraduates new to R. Its goal is to provide a universal foundation for processing and analyzing your own data regardless of your field or your final analyses.
+These are skills that most researchers can use on every project they tackle.
+Additional information on project management, packages, "tidy" data, more complex processing and data visualization will be provided in Part II.

 Happy coding!